Frequently Asked Questions

 Why should I be interested in all-payer claims data?

-Internal data is patient and provider data collected from your practice and/or hospital-based EMR systems.
-Data from your EMR includes service type, volume unit, unique patient ID, referring NPI, attending NPI, clinical service procedure codes, service location, and related revenues.
+Internal data includes patient and provider details collected from your practice or hospital’s EMR systems.
+It covers service types, volume units, unique patient IDs, referring and attending NPIs, clinical service procedure codes, service locations, and related revenues.
+Additionally, this data helps your team understand the flow of care and services within your organization.

-While this data can be helpful in understanding historical volumes, high-value procedures/service lines and top referring/attending providers, you’re limited to seeing only what’s happening in your organization.
-Whereas all-payer claims data can help you identify patient populations that are actively seeking care from other providers or organizations in and outside of your market.
+Internal data helps you understand historical volumes, high-value procedures, and key providers, but it’s limited to your organization.
+In contrast, all-payer claims data lets you identify patient populations seeking care from other providers within or outside your market.
+This broader view provides valuable insights into competitive dynamics.

 My team uses state data.